 The Member States should include information on positional accuracy and on the validation procedures applied as part of the metadata information.
-If there is no information on the positional accuracy, we recommend applying the method of the Federal Geographic Data Committee for geospatial positioning accuracy standards.
+If there is no information on the positional accuracy, we recommend to apply the method of the Federal Geographic Data Committee for geospatial positioning accuracy standards1.